-- iv.
-Receipt of Mainline Pumping Units (MLPUs): During the reporting period, 4 MLPUs were received each at Bina, Dumad and Dhar pumping stations and 2 MLPUs were received at Viramgam and 2 more were under transit. - v.
-Implementation of Geographic Information System (GIS): Your Company has initiated the process of implementing a sophisticated system for geographical mapping and analysis through GIS software on a MeiTy compliant cloud platform. - vi.
-Project Insurance: M/s Tata AIG General Insurance Company Limited has been appointed as the Project insurer. - vii.
-Appointment of Lender's Insurance Advisor (LIA) and Lender Independent Engineer (LIE): M/s Alliance Insurance Brokers Private Limited was appointed as the LIA and M/s Mott MacDonald Private Limited as the LIE of the Company. - viii.
-Adoption of Human Resource Policy of the Company: The Board of Directors of your Company adopted Human Resource Policies of the Company in Nov-2021. - ix.
-Recruitment of Company's own manpower: The Company initiated the first phase of recruitment of executives for various project locations. - x.
-Adoption of Corporate Social Responsibility (CSR) Policy: During the reporting period, the Board of Directors of your Company adopted CSR Policy. - xi.
-State-wise progress of the Project upto Mar-2022 is furnished below:
+viii.
+Development of Geographic Information System (GIS): Your Company has developed GIS dashboard and application pertaining to cadastral data, crossing permissions, SV lands, etc for geographical mapping and analysis through GIS software on a MeiTy compliant cloud platform.

+- ix.
+Project Insurance: M/s Tata AIG General Insurance Company Limited is the Project insurer. - x.
+Appointment of Lender's Insurance Advisor (LIA) and Lender Independent Engineer (LIE): M/s Alliance Insurance Brokers Private Limited was appointed as the LIA and M/s Mott MacDonald Private Limited as the LIE of the Company. - xi.
+Recruitment of Company's own manpower: The Company initiated the first phase of recruitment of executives for various project locations and 36 nos. of manpower have been recruited for its locations in Gujarat, Madhya Pradesh and Uttar Pradesh.
+Further, the Company has initiated phase 2 of recruitment of executives.